bingamon-lab-tf-modules/tf-ntnx-vm/README.md

 An overview of the module goes here

-Additional Terraform Module documentation is available [here](module/README.md)
+The [Terraform Module](module/README.md) documentation contains the available variables and outputs.